firebase/functions-samples/developer-motivator/README.md

 ```bash
   Log.d("Firebase", "token "+ FirebaseInstanceId.getInstance().getToken());
 ```
- - Copy your device token from the android logcat
+ - Run your app on your device and copy the device token from the android logcat
  - Set the `dev_motivator.device_token` Google Cloud environment variables.
 For this use:

 ```bash